bgiorgi1/WhoWantsToBe/README.md

 1. *`Fork`* and *`Clone`* this respository to your local machine
 2. Open `index.html` in your browser to play or
 3. Open the directory in your text editor of choice to view or edit the code

+## LANGUAGES USED
+This project was created using HTML,CSS, and Javascript.

 # HOW IT WORKS
 One of the first tasks was fetching the API I wanted to use and making that information come to life on the page.
 Here's how I did it: